AurelienFT/default-conversion-rs/README.md

 # default-conversion-rs
 Default conversion for structures with same fields of the same name

-EDIT: Just discovered this way to do the same job of this crate: https://stackoverflow.com/questions/57477967/how-can-i-use-serde-to-serialize-a-struct-to-another-rust-data-structure
+I discovered this way to do the same job of this crate: https://stackoverflow.com/questions/57477967/how-can-i-use-serde-to-serialize-a-struct-to-another-rust-data-structure

-If someone find a advantage to continue something like mine I will continue develop it.
+But apparently my way to do it with From is faster : https://github.com/serde-rs/json/issues/724

 ## Why I created this ?